mazemasterjs/database-manager/README.md

 ### v1.5.0

+- Added support for a users collection to be used for authentication / authorization

+### v1.5.0

 - Added support for a bot_code collection to be used by service-base/team to store, version, and retrieve bot code scripts

 ### v1.4.1